Arvind is our 2020 FEPS PhD Student of the Year

 Arvind’s research, which employed the University’s home town of Guildford as one of its simulation models, has already been published in academic journals Science of the Total Environment and Environmental Pollution.

-His work formed the basis for the booklet, How to Mitigate Children's Exposure to Traffic Pollution in and around Schools, too.
+His work formed the basis for the booklet, How to Mitigate Children's Exposure to Traffic Pollution in and around Schools (PDF), too.
 This easy-to-action guide has been translated into several languages and is currently changing lives in China, Brazil, Colombia, India and Turkey… with versions for other countries en route.

 For such a focused achiever, Arvind’s quite relaxed about what the future may hold.